Spring Garden Revival

 Contact Flossmoor’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in Flossmoor.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) clearly marked for yard waste.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
 Commercial contractors may be subject to additional permit or fee requirements.
-For larger volumes, Flossmoor provides a yard waste drop-off site with specific operating hours and resident permit or sticker requirements.
+For larger quantities, Flossmoor provides a yard waste drop-off site with set operating hours and resident permit or sticker requirements.
 Always separate dethatched material from other yard waste if required by local guidelines.
-For up-to-date collection schedules, accepted materials, and drop-off site details, contact: Flossmoor Department of Public Works
+For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:

 2800 Flossmoor Road, Flossmoor, IL 60422